 Very few technologies have the ability to stick around as long as Flash.
 But looking back, the appeal seems simple.
 It was so widely adopted because it was genuinely useful.

 Flash came to the web at a time when the thought of rich media experiences online seemed like a pipe dream.
 Neither user hardware nor bandwidth infrastructure were powerful enough early on.
 Yet, it still managed to provide a software-based solution – however uneven the experience was in those days.

 Eventually, hardware and connection speeds caught up.
 And the demand for multimedia content grew along with it.
 This led to the realization that open standards were needed.
 We now expect things like animation, audio, and video to work across browsers, operating systems, and devices.

 This is not something easily done with a proprietary platform.
 Thus, there is no longer a place in the market for Flash.
 It served us well before standards were in place, then moved aside afterwards.
 But the impact it made on web designers, content creators and end-users should not be forgotten.

-- 10 Best Logo Reveal Templates for Adobe After Effects
+- 10 Free Slideshow & Gallery Templates for After Effects

-- 10 Best Professional Intro Video Templates for After Effects
+- The 10 Best Free Lower Thirds Templates for After Effects in 2023